Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Introduction

-We note that the guarantees in \citet{mahdian2012online} do not apply to our setting, since they do not handle the innovation in \citet{feng2021two} of allowing multiple online vertices to arrive simultaneously.
-However, even assuming that each stage consists of a single online vertex, their guarantees when applied to the two-stage model would be significantly worse than ours (see \Cref{fig:rc_curve}, which plots in green the tradeoff curve described in Theorem 4.1 in their paper).
+{The guarantees in \citet{mahdian2012online} do apply to the two-stage model of \citet{feng2021two} by treating every demand vertex in each batch as arriving sequentially.} However, their guarantees are significantly worse than ours (see \Cref{fig:rc_curve}, which plots in green the tradeoff curve described in Theorem 4.1 of their paper).
 In fact, as observed in the upper-left part of \Cref{fig:rc_curve}, the guarantees of \citet{mahdian2012online} can be worse than the simplistic coin-flip algorithm that either runs the "advice" algorithm, or runs the "balance" algorithm from the multi-stage setting\footnote{In the multi-stage setting, the analogue of "balance" is only $(1-\frac{1}{e})$-robust, hence the guarantees for the coin-flip algorithm now range along the line between $(R,C)=(0,1)$ and $(R,C)=(1-\frac{1}{e},1-\frac{1}{e})$ (see the red dashed line in \Cref{fig:rc_curve}).}.
 This demonstrates the need for a simpler advice-augmented online matching framework as we propose, in which the Pareto-efficient tradeoff between robustness and consistency can be exactly understood.

-\textbf{Unweighted variant.} In the special case where all offline vertices have a weight of 1, a better robustness-consistency tradeoff is possible---in fact, we show that the simplistic coin-flip algorithm is optimal.
-This is because in the unweighted case, any maximal matching is at least $\frac{1}{2}$ as large as optimal, and therefore naively following the advice is now $\frac{1}{2}$-robust (instead of 0-robust) and still 1-consistent.
-The robustness-consistency guarantees are now defined by the straight line between $(R,C)=(\frac{1}{2},1)$ and $(R,C)=(\frac{3}{4},\frac{3}{4})$, which is optimal (see \Cref{app:unweighted} in the appendix).
-However, in the more general vertex-weighted variant the straight-line guarantees are suboptimal, justifying the need for our approach in \Cref{subsec:model}.

-\textbf{Edge-weighted variant.} In this variant, the edges of the bipartite graph are weighted, and the aim is to maximize the total weight of the edges in the matching.
-For 2-stage edge-weighted bipartite matching, a naive coin-flip algorithm also turns out to be best-possible: The optimal tradeoff curve is the line segment between $(R,C) = (0, 1)$ and $(\frac12, \frac12)$.
-We show in \Cref{app:edge_weighted} that this is achieved by randomizing between 1) the algorithm that always follows the advice, and 2) the algorithm that i) with probability $\frac12$, finds the maximum matching $M_1$ in the first stage and does nothing in the second stage, and ii) with probability $\frac12$, does nothing in the first stage and finds the maximum matching $M_2$ in the second stage.

-\textbf{Comparing definitions of consistency.} The literature (reviewed in \Cref{sec:relatedWork}) defines consistency more commonly as the guarantee placed on $\ALG(G,A)/\OPT(G)$ when advice $A$ has zero error, differing from our definition which is a universal guarantee on $\ALG(G,A)/\ADVICE(G,A)$.
-However, it is easy to see that our results \textit{also capture this standard definition of consistency}.
-Indeed, when $A$ has zero error, we know that $\ADVICE(G,A)=\OPT(G)$, so our guarantee of $\ALG(G,A)/\ADVICE(G,A)\ge C$ implies that $\ALG(G,A)/\OPT(G)\ge C$.